xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

-You can use either MinGW-w64 or Visual Studio or llvm-mingw.
+You can use MinGW-w64, Visual Studio, or llvm-mingw.
 Visual Studio takes a lot more space, but its header files are more up-to-date, so Visual Studio is preferred if you plan to use the UI library.

 V uses recent Windows features like UTF-8 and color output support in console, IPv6 and native TLS support on sockets, etc. Windows 10 Fall Creators Update (**1709**) or later is the recommended Windows version for most complete compatibility.
 Windows 7, Windows 8(.1), and Windows 10 before Fall Creators Update are supported too but programs may lack some features and/or it may be hard to correctly link/redistribute recent C runtime library especially when using GNU C compiler.